-But an exception is provided by an article of July, 1932 by Walter Brown Leonard.
-In that year the end of Prohibition was nigh.
-The Republican-Journal in Ogdensburg, New York felt encouraged to publish the article, which cast a nostalgic, warm glow on the family bar Leonard recalled from his boyhood.
+In July 1932 the end of Prohibition was foreseen.
+The Republican-Journal of Ogdensburg, New York felt encouraged to publish this article, which cast a nostalgic, warm glow on the family bar and hotel Walter B. Leonard recalled from an 1870s boyhood.

-The period goes back to the 1870s.
-Leonard was born in 1860, and as a boy helped his father run a bar and hotel in Morley, New York.
-Leonard describes it in the context of village life – American, small town life that is, just after the Civil War.
+Leonard was born in 1860, and as a boy helped his father run the bar and hotel in Morley, New York.
+Leonard described it in the context of small town, American life just after the Civil War.

-In the 1930s he was a sometime journalist and music teacher.
-In his mid-years he enjoyed a colourful career on the road, as a “showman”.
+In the 1930s Leonard was a sometime journalist and music teacher.
+In his middle years he enjoyed a colourful career on the road, as a “showman”.

 His words are full of human interest, and perceptive.
 He vivid paints portraits of personalities he remembers.
 One is the skinflint for whom parting with a “shinplaster” took a real act of will.
 The fellow never bought a drink for another, and occasionally skipped paying Leonard’s father, claiming to have forgotten his money.